php-fig/fig-standards/proposed/http-message.md

 $file0->move(DATA_DIR . '/' . $filename);

 // Stream a file to Amazon S3.
-// Assume $s3wrapper is a PHP stream that will write to S3.
+// Assume $s3wrapper is a PHP stream that will write to S3, and that
+// Psr7StreamWrapper is a class that will decorate a StreamInterface as a PHP
+// StreamWrapper.
 $stream = new Psr7StreamWrapper($file1->getStream());
 stream_copy_to_stream($stream, $s3wrapper);
 ```